li9com/learn-docker/lab10-docker-commit/README.md

-# Lab10 - Creating new images by docker commit
+# Lab10 - Creating new images with docker commit

 ## docker commit
 - Check the "docker-commit" man page